Meet Our Team

 - Connecting the public with recycling and waste related resources and helping schools go "green"!

-Two educators are available to provide programs about garbage, recycling, composting, reusing, and more throughout Black Hawk County at no charge:
+Staff is available to provide programs about garbage, recycling, composting, reusing, and more throughout Black Hawk County at no charge:

 - During a visit to their Education Center